On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

-The case $k=2$ is called the stochastic block model.
-The input is a random graph with different edge probabilities within and across an unknown partition of the vertices, and the algorithmic task is to recover partial or complete information about the partition given the resulting graph.
-Work on this model includes Bopanna \cite{boppana1987eigenvalues}, McSherry's general-purpose spectral algorithm \cite{mcsherry2001spectral}, and Coja-Oghlan's algorithm that works for graphs of constant average degree \cite{coja2006spectral}. \infull{ Recently an intriguing threshold phenomenon was conjectured by Decelle, Krzakala, Moore, and Zdeborov{\'a} \cite{decelle2011asymptotic}: there is a sharp threshold separating efficient partial recovery of the partition from information-theoretic impossibility of recovery.
-This conjecture was proved in a series of works \cite{mossel2012stochastic,massoulie2014community,mossel2013proof}.
+Recently an intriguing threshold phenomenon was conjectured by Decelle, Krzakala, Moore, and Zdeborov{\'a} \cite{decelle2011asymptotic}: there is a sharp threshold separating efficient partial recovery of the partition from information-theoretic impossibility of recovery.
+This conjecture was proved in a series of works \cite{mossel2015reconstruction,massoulie2014community,mossel2013proof}.
 In the same work Decelle et al.~conjecture that for a planted $q$-coloring, there is a gap of algorithmic intractability between the impossibility threshold and the efficient recovery threshold.
-Neither lower bounds nor an efficient algorithm at their conjectured threshold are currently known.} In our work we consider planted bipartitions of $k$-uniform hypergraphs, and show that the behavior is dramatically different for $k \ge 3$.
+Neither lower bounds nor an efficient algorithm at their conjectured threshold are currently known.
+In our work we consider planted bipartitions of $k$-uniform hypergraphs, and show that the behavior is dramatically different for $k \ge 3$.
 Here, while the information theoretic threshold is still at a linear number of hyperedges, we give evidence that the efficient recovery threshold can be much larger, as high as $\tilde \Theta (n^{k/2})$.
 In fact, our lower bounds hold for the problem of distinguishing a random hypergraph with a planted partition from a uniformly random one and thus give computational lower bounds for checking hypergraph quasirandomness (see \cite{Trevisan:2008:Online} for more on this problem).
 Throughout the paper we will use the terminology of planted satisfiability (assignments, constraints, clauses) but all results apply also to random hypergraph partitioning.

-\hide{ \paragraph{Statistical algorithms.} Until recently, lower bounds for statistical algorithms were proved primarily in learning theory, where the model was first introduced \cite{kearns1998efficient} and many models involve sampling from an unknown distribution with some hidden structure (see \cite{Feldman:12jcss} for a recent survey of the known results).
-In a recent work \cite{feldman2013statistical} these definitions and techniques have been extended to general problems over distributions and applied to obtain tight lower bound for the bipartite version of the planted clique problem.
-Our work builds on this approach but the problem-specific lower bounds are derived using different techniques. }